Skip to Main Content Accessibility Settings

 Our goal is to improve the behavior to the point where the student can be transitioned back to a less restrictive environment.

-How It Works
+How it Works

 Apply

-Transportation is provided by the school district and students are in session from 9am - 3pm, Monday - Friday.
+Transportation is provided by the school district and students are in session from 9am - 3pm, Monday-Friday.
 We also offer OT, PT, ST, CSL, and Parent Training at our facilities.

 Other Important Information To Know